microsoftgraph/microsoft-graph-docs.pt-BR/concepts/migrate-azure-ad-graph-planning-checklist.md

 ## <a name="next-steps"></a>Próximas etapas

-- Saiba mais sobre a [sintaxe de chamada resquest](migrate-azure-ad-graph-request-differences.md) para iniciar a etapa 1: revisando as diferenças da API.
+- Saiba mais sobre a [solicitação de sintaxe de chamada](migrate-azure-ad-graph-request-differences.md) para iniciar a etapa 1: revisando as diferenças da API.
-- Explore os conceitos e as práticas [do Microsoft Graph](/graph/overview) .
-- Use o [Explorador do Graph](https://aka.ms/ge) para experimentar o Microsoft Graph.
-- Para saber mais sobre atualizações de progresso e cronogramas, confira [Microsoft Graph ou o Azure ad Graph](https://developer.microsoft.com/en-us/graph/blogs/microsoft-graph-or-azure-ad-graph/).